Summer plant sale!

 We strive to work in balance with the natural world and with wildlife.
 Our property has an old man-made pond which attracts a wide variety of wildlife.
 While we have fenced a portion of the property to keep plants safe, we have maintained open access to the pond area for all wildlife, to try to keep a balance between wildlife and farm.

 The desire to produce healthy sustainable produce has been something that has "grown" within me for years.
 The idea of starting a farm came to me in the 2005/2006 time frame.
 After settling in Durham North Carolina in 2013, the idea kept pressing more and more on me.
 In 2016, I built a small honor system farm stand and began selling produce and plants in front of the farm a few days a week.
 In 2017, I expanded this to create a state registered business started a Facebook page, sold weekly produce boxes and produce, cut flowers, and plants at the Fertile Ground Co-op farmers market in Raleigh during July and August.
-In 2018, I've had an opportunity to leave corporate America, expand the farm and grow/sell full time.
-We are expanding this year with a full CSA, farmers markets and restaurants.
-If you live in the area and are interested in a CSA share or are a local chef looking for locally grown microgreens/produce, or for more information about the farm please check out our CSA link, the microgreens page or reach out to us here, Instagram, or on our Facebook page.
+In 2018, I've had an opportunity to leave corporate America, expand the farm and grow/sell full time and expanded to sell at the South Durham Farmers Market and to several local Durham restaurants.
+Since February 2020 the farm is Certified Naturally Grown.

 Find us on Saturdays at the South Durham Farmers Market.
 The market is located at the Greenwood Commons Shopping Center in Durham.
 The address is:

 We grow a wide variety of produce including a many uncommon and rarer types of fruits and vegetables.
-Some items will be included in the CSA and some of the less common items will only be available in smaller quantities at the farmers market.
+Some items will be included in the subscription boxe and some of the less common items will only be available in smaller quantities at the farmers market.

 Greens such as arugula, lettuce, swiss chard, kale, collards, cabbage, pac choy.